AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS) to open the Command Palette.

-Enter the command "Dev Containers: Reopen in Container" in the VSCode Command Palette.
+Enter the command "Dev Containers: Open Folder in Container" in the VSCode Command Palette.

 VSCode will open a new window in the Container.
 You see the new active container environment on the left lower corner.